jpgsantos/Subcellular_workflow/Docs/SBtab.rst

 .. _ei_imput_time:

-- **!Input\_Time\_S**\ :sub:`i`\ - for time series data represent a list of all the time points for the input data points.
-In case of events only the specific event time point can be written.
-Not that a column for
+- **!Input\_Time\_S**\ :sub:`i`\ - for time series data, this should include a list of all the time points during which the corresponding input data points were sampled.
+In the case of events, only the specific event time point can be specified.

 .. _ei_s:

 - **`>S**\ :sub:`i`\ - followed by an index refers to the input species ID in the Compound table.
-This column should represent the concentration data points.
+This column should represent the sampled concentration data points.